 On the 28th, Captain Wolfe began organizing his company to march along with the other elite forces under Cornwallis to occupy Elkton.
-Howe and Cornwallis' men rested for a few days while they commandeered provisions for the long march to Philadelphia.
+This was Howe's first significant foray into enemy territory in over a month.
+That night he gladly joined his light troops, making his headquarters at the same Tory farmhouse where Washington had stayed two nights earlier.
+At this point Howe and Cornwallis' men rested for a few days while they commandeered provisions for the long march to Philadelphia.
 This was about the time that Americans captured the British Orderly Book for the 40th Light Company that dated back to camp at Perth Amboy.

 Washington's army of 11,000 was also on the move that day, establishing camp upon a farm along White Clay Creek between Newark and Newport, Delaware.
-It was there that Washington organized his own light infantry brigade under General William Maxwell.
+It was there that Washington organized his own light infantry brigade under General William Maxwell.21

-On August 30, British Major General Charles Grey, the 3rd Brigade, and the Royal Highlanders crossed over to Cecil Court House on the Eastern Shore where they set out on foraging missions which produced hundreds of cows and sheep, and some badly needed horses.
-A few days later, General von Knyphausen left Turkey Point and joined Grey to take command of Howe's Right Division.
-They headed north through storms and swampy roads toward Glasgow, Delaware, where they joined Cornwallis' Left Division coming east from Elkton.
+On August 30th, General Grey, the 3rd Brigade, and the Royal Highlanders crossed over to Cecil Court House on the Eastern Shore, where they set out on foraging missions which produced hundreds of cows and sheep and some badly needed horses.
+A couple days later, General von Knyphausen left Turkey Point and joined Grey to take command of Howe's Right Division.
+They headed north through more storms and swampy roads toward Glasgow, Delaware, where they joined Cornwallis' Left Division coming east from Elkton.

-Washington's main force, including General Anthony Wayne's Pennsylvania Division, moved back to a stronger position along Red Clay Creek near Newport, leaving Maxwell and his recently formed light infantry to harass the British advances.
+Washington's main force, including Wayne's Pennsylvania Division, moved back to a stronger position along Red Clay Creek near Newport, leaving Maxwell and his recently formed light infantry to harass the British advances.

-On the morning of September 3, as Captain Wolfe and the vanguard of Cornwallis' division marched toward Newport, they were ambushed, Indian-style, just south of Cooch's Bridge by Maxwell.
+On the morning of September 3rd, as Captain Wolfe and the vanguard of Cornwallis' division marched toward Newport, they were ambushed, Indian-style, just south of Cooch's Bridge, by Maxwell.
 After losing the element of surprise and spending most of their ammunition, Maxwell's men fell back to the bridge.
 The British light infantry attempted to encircle the Americans in a flanking maneuver, but became bogged down in the rain-soaked mire south of the Christina Creek.
-The battle ended in the midafternoon as the Hessians organized a bayonet charge and chased the Americans back to Newport.
+The battle ended in the mid afternoon as the Hessians organized a bayonet charge and chased the Americans back to Newport.
+22